Years published: 2019, 2023

-NORD gratefully acknowledges Darius Ebrahimi-Fakhari, MD, PhD, Boston Children's Hospital, and CureSPG47, for the preparation of this report.
+NORD gratefully acknowledges Darius Ebrahimi-Fakhari, MD, PhD, Amy Tam, BSc, and Vicente Quiroz, MD, Boston Children’s Hospital, for the preparation of this report.

-Spastic paraplegia 50 (SPG50) is a slowly-progressing neurodegenerative disorder that generally presents with global developmental delay, moderate to severe intellectual disability, impaired/absent speech, small head size (microcephaly), seizures, and progressive motor symptoms.
+Spastic paraplegia 50 (SPG50) is both a neurodevelopmental and a slowly progressive neurological disorder that generally presents with global developmental delay, moderate to severe intellectual disability, impaired/absent speech, small head size (microcephaly), seizures and progressive motor symptoms.
 Hypotonia (low-muscle tone) develops into hypertonia (high-muscle tone), resulting in spasticity of the legs that leads to non-ambulation and wheelchair reliance.
 Spasticity may progress to the upper extremities, leading to the partial or total loss of use of all four limbs and torso (tetraplegia).

 Most children with SPG50 have: